elfrances/indBikeSim/README.md

    txt = ["ble-services-uuids=0x1826" "mac-address=00-11-22-33-44-55" "serial-number=123456789"]
 ```

-Alternatively, you can use the Avahi Discovery app to check that the service is properly configured:
+Alternatively, you can use the Avahi Discovery app to check that the service is properly configured.
+In the example below the service was advertised by the Ubuntu laptop "ideapad" over its WiFi interface wlp3s0:

 ![Avahi Discovery app](./assets/Avahi-Discovery.png)